1984 Belgian Grand Prix: Qualifying classification

 Race

+Race report

 Alboreto led all 70 laps and was even able to retain the lead during pit stops, despite Piquet pushing through without stopping.
 Warwick started well to run second for much of the race with Arnoux, Winkelhock and de Angelis pursuing.
 Prost and Riccardo Patrese were early retirements with Johnny Cecotto dropping out on lap 1 with a broken clutch.

 Lauda's McLaren MP4/2 broke its water pump at half-distance, the second such failure for the TAG-Porsche engine after Prost suffered the same fate on the warm up lap in South Africa.
 Shortly afterwards Winkelhock stopped and Andrea de Cesaris crashed his Ligier JS23-Renault.
 Piquet found himself third after the stops, but faded as the race neared its conclusion.
 Arnoux moved into third until he was caught by Rosberg.
 Piquet's BMW engine blew and with a lap to go and Rosberg ran out of fuel, allowing Arnoux to join Alboreto and Warwick on the podium.
 Rosberg was classified fourth, with de Angelis fifth and Stefan Bellof completing the top six in his Tyrrell 012-Ford.

-Aftermath
+Post race

 The results would change months later as the impact of Tyrrell Racing's disqualification from the 1984 season saw Stefan Bellof removed from sixth position, promoting Ayrton Senna's Toleman TG183B into the points.

 The Belgian Grand Prix would return to traditional home at Circuit de Spa-Francorchamps in 1985.
 The shortened version of the home of Belgian motorsport had its Formula One debut the previous year and proven instantly popular as Gilles Villeneuve's death two years earlier at Zolder was still fresh.